bellobambo/CareForMe/README.md

 ## The problem

-Small clinics and independent practitioners lose substantial time to operational work: confirming appointments, chasing no-shows, handling reschedule requests, and monitoring follow-up queues.
+Small clinics and independent practitioners lose substantial time to operational work: confirming appointments, chasing patients who missed appointments, handling reschedule requests, and monitoring follow-up queues.
 These tasks are repetitive, time-sensitive, and easy to miss when staff are focused on patient care.

 Most scheduling products provide another dashboard for staff to monitor.
 CareForMe is different: it is an agent that can inspect the clinic schedule, identify routine work, contact opted-in patients, update operational records, and surface only the cases that require human judgment.